Tikka N’ Curry

 MINI RESTAURANT BRANDING PROJECT CLOSEOUT

-Upon approval of initial proofs, our team works to finalize the selected direction by providing logo files and guidelines, icon files, print files for the menu.
-We also custom-develop the WordPress website to align pixel for pixel with the website design.
+Upon approval of all of the initial proofs, our team finalized the selections by providing logo files and guidelines, icon files, print files for the menu and more.

 ENVIRONMENTAL GRAPHIC DESIGN

 In addition to the Mini Restaurant Branding Package we created for Tikka N’ Curry, we also worked on environmental graphic design for the interior of the Indian restaurant.

 Here, we created window graphics and wall murals that would allow people to understand the Tikka N’ Curry ethos.
 We also created a menu board design based on the handheld menu but optimized for a menu board installation.